giuliaguidi/giuliaguidi.github.io/_pages/about.md

 - Our work on distributed memory algorithms for scaling Kernel K-means to million-point datasets (one to two orders of magnitude larger than previously practical) has been accepted to IPDPS 2026!
 PDF coming soon!

-- I'm very pleased to announce that our [NSF](https://www.nsf.gov/) proposal "ACED: Fast and Scalable Whole Genome Analysis on Emerging Hardware Technologies" was awarded.
+- Our [NSF](https://www.nsf.gov/) proposal "ACED: Fast and Scalable Whole Genome Analysis on Emerging Hardware Technologies" has been funded!
 This project, conducted in collaboration with [Professor April Wei's Lab](https://aprilweilab.github.io/), will address major computational challenges in population genetics through parallel computation, sparse linear algebra, and new hardware technologies.

 Selected Publication & Software
 ------